 1. Sales Consultant

-Avon, Mary Kay, Pampered Chef, and Tupperware all enlist the help of local sales representatives to get the word out to shoppers about their products.
-If you're comfortable talking to people about a product, this business idea could be for you.
-To start, Avon costs just $5 to register, Pampered Chef is $80; both Tupperware and Mary Kay cost $100 to start with each company.
+Avon, Pampered Chef, and Arbonne all enlist the help of local sales representatives to get the word out to shoppers about their products.
+If you're comfortable talking to people about a product, this side hustle could be for you.
+So, what is perhaps the cheapest business to start from home?
+Starting Avon costs just $5 to register, while Pampered Chef is $80, and you can begin building an Arbonne business for as little as $99.

 Beverly Kemner of Pottstown, Pa., sees being an Avon representative as a way to earn money to supplement her income and has been running her part-time business for about four years.
 To get started, she paid $5 to register with Avon.